A million UK adults who had problems with their mental health for the first time during the pandemic have not spoken to anyone about it

 “Unfortunately, stigma is still an issue with some people feeling uncomfortable talking to others about their mental health problems, even feeling ashamed and having concerns about being judged, and yet many people say it is a positive and helpful experience talking about their mental health as they feel more supported and less alone.
 This is why we are urging everyone to use Time to Talk Day as an opportunity to break down barriers and have real and meaningful conversations about mental health."

 “This research shows us the power of talking about mental health.
-Over 80 per cent of people in Northern Ireland found discussing their mental health to be a positive experience, more than anywhere else in the UK.
+Over 80% of people in Northern Ireland found discussing their mental health to be a positive experience, more than anywhere else in the UK.
 However, this research also reminds us there is still a significant degree of stigma around mental health and far too many people still find it hard to talk about how they are feeling or ask for help if they need it.
 Time to Talk Day gives us all the chance to refocus on the strength and importance of asking, talking and listening.”